 Box Description URL Enter the authorization server URL of the LDAP server.
-For example: https://localhost/ Client ID Enter the Proficy Authentication server client ID.
+For example: $https://localhost/$ Client Enter the Proficy Authentication server client ID.
 The default value is admin.
+ID

-Client Secret Enter the client secret value that you provided in the User Account and Authentication Service page while installing Web-based Clients.
-If you use an external Proficy Authentication, enter the client secret of the external Proficy Authentication.
+Box Description Client Enter the client secret value that you provided in the User Account and Authentication Se- Service page while installing Web-based Clients.
+If you use an external Proficy Authenticret cation, enter the client secret of the external Proficy Authentication.